luxterful/luxterbot/README.md

 ## Things that are missing

-- input data validation for POST/PUT requests
+- Input data validation for POST/PUT requests
-- testing of functions
+- Automated testing of functionality
-- POST /messages endpoint of service 1 with a webSocket endpoint
+- POST /messages endpoint of service 1 as webSocket endpoint

+## Presentation slide

+The presentation slides can be fount [here](https://github.com/luxterful/luxterbot/blob/main/docs/presentation.pdf?raw=true)